 Journal of the Chinese Civil War by Prosper Giquel 1864.
 Hawaii, 1985

-Tienkuo: The Heavenly Kingdom (published under the name Li Bo) this is a historical novel set in nineteen China and is now available as an e-book through Amazon for their Kindle or I Pods and the IPad)
+Tienkuo: The Heavenly Kingdom (published under the name Li Bo) this is an historical novel set during the Chinese Civil War of the 1860s.

 Individuals interested in inviting me to speak to your organization should contact me directly at email@example.com